sharan-naribole/sharan-naribole.github.io-old/_posts/2017-02-28-h1b-eda-part-III.markdown

 In this blog, I discussed the usage of my Shiny app based on the H-1B visa petition dataset.
 The app can be accessed at [https://sharan-naribole.shinyapps.io/h_1b/](https://sharan-naribole.shinyapps.io/h_1b/).
 The source code for this app can be found on [GitHub][github].

-In my next [blog][next], I will discuss the publication of this dataset in [Kaggle's open data platform][kaggle-dataset] and the questions other users seem to be interested in answering from this dataset.
+In my next [blog][h1b-part-IV], I will discuss the publication of this dataset in [Kaggle's open data platform][kaggle-dataset] and the questions other users seem to be interested in answering from this dataset.
 Thanks for reading!

 [nyc_dsa]: http://blog.nycdatascience.com/student-works/h-1b-visa-applications-exploration-using-shiny/
 [github]: https://github.com/sharan-naribole/H1b_visa_shiny